 Treatment for type 1 and 2 diabetes:

-A healthy diet, regular exercise and stress reduction is crucial for people with type 1 and 2 diabetes.
-When it comes to nutrition, avoiding foods that spike insulin levels, such as refined carbs, fast foods, and sugar, is KEY because how many and what type of carbohydrate foods you eat will affect how well you manage your diabetes.
+The primary aim of diabetes is to maintain control over blood sugar levels.
+It is also keeping an optimal weight and nutritional status.
+A healthy diet, regular exercise and stress reduction are crucial for people with type 1 and 2 diabetes.
+Regarding nutrition, avoiding foods that spike insulin levels, such as refined carbs, fast foods, and sugar, is KEY because how many and what type of carbohydrate foods you eat will affect how well you manage your diabetes.

-- Type 2 diabetes (non-insulin-dependent) is a chronic disease that arises when the body cannot effectively use insulin due to years of eating refined foods, gaining weight and having a sedentary lifestyle.
+Diabetes arises when the pancreas does not produce enough insulin or the body cannot effectively use its insulin.
+Type 1 diabetes (insulin-depended) is an autoimmune disease that begins in childhood and arises when the pancreas does not produce enough insulin.
+Type 2 diabetes (non-insulin-dependent) is a chronic disease when the body cannot effectively use insulin due to years of eating refined foods, gaining weight and having a sedentary lifestyle.

 A healthy diet, regular exercise, and stress reduction are suitable for everyone, but for people with type 1 and 2 diabetes, CRUCIAL.
 Eating more natural, fresh and wholesome foods and less or no refined carbohydrates can help prevent type 2 diabetes, and that’s true even if you have diabetes in your family.